> Youth Symphony Orchestra Handbook | QCSO

 • Arrive at the rehearsal space at least 10 minutes before rehearsal begins in order to physically, mentally, and musically warm up

-• Return name card to music stand to indicate your presence at rehearsal
+• Return name card to attendance music stand to indicate your presence at rehearsal

 • Come to rehearsal having given adequate time, attention, and effort to practicing the week’s assignments